Chlordiazepoxide: Recreational use

 In 1963, Carl F. Essig of the Addiction Research Center of the National Institute of Mental Health stated that meprobamate, glutethimide, ethinamate, ethchlorvynol, methyprylon and chlordiazepoxide were drugs whose usefulness “can hardly be questioned.”
 However, Essig labeled these “newer products” as “drugs of addiction,” like barbiturates, whose habit-forming qualities were more widely known.
 He mentioned a 90-day study of chlordiazepoxide, which concluded that the automobile accident rate among 68 users was 10 times higher than normal.
 Participants' daily dosage ranged from 5 to 100 milligrams.

 Chlordiazepoxide is a drug of potential misuse and is frequently detected in urine samples of drug users who have not been prescribed the drug.

 Legal status

 Internationally, chlordiazepoxide is a Schedule IV controlled drug under the Convention on Psychotropic Substances.

 Toxicity

 Animal

 Laboratory tests assessing the toxicity of chlordiazepoxide, nitrazepam and diazepam on mice spermatozoa found that chlordiazepoxide produced toxicities in sperm including abnormalities involving both the shape and size of the sperm head.
 Nitrazepam, however, caused more profound abnormalities than chlordiazepoxide.

+Society and culture

+Chlordiazepoxide is the drug referenced in the Netflix series "The Queen's Gambit," under the commercial name Librium.
+It also appears prominently in the HBO series "The Pitt."

 Availability

 Chlordiazepoxide is available in various dosage forms, alone or in combination with other drugs, worldwide.
-In combination with Clidinium as NORMAXIN-CC and in combination with dicyclomine as NORMAXIN for IBS, and with the anti-depressant Amitriptyline as Limbitrol.
+In combination with clidinium as NORMAXIN-CC and in combination with dicycloverine as NORMAXIN for IBS, and with the anti-depressant amitriptyline as Limbitrol.